Strategic Planning Models: 3 Awesome Examples

 Governance refers to how you'll go about actually tracking and reporting on the goal elements of your strategy.

-We've deliberately selected only those examples of strategic planning models that include both Goals & Governance, since we think that both are critical when it comes to actually implementing your strategic plan.
+We've deliberately selected only those examples of strategic planning models that include both Structure & Governance, since we think that both are critical when it comes to actually implementing your strategic plan.
 What's the point in having an awesome strategy on paper if you have no effective way to actually execute it?!

 For the purpose of this article, we're only looking at the later two elements of a strategic planning model, as we've already covered strategy frameworks in an earlier article.